ABOUT US

-We are a London-based group of current or ex interns, mainly from the creative and cultural sectors, who regularly meets to think together around the conditions of free labour in contemporary societies.
+We are a London-based group of current or ex interns, cultural workers and educators primarily from the creative and cultural sectors who regularly meet to think together around the conditions of free labour in contemporary societies.

-We are currently undertaking a participatory action research around voluntary work, internship, job placements and compulsory free work in order to understand thier impact they have on material conditions of existence, life expectations and sense of self, together with their implications in relation to education, life long training, exploitation, and class interest.
+We are undertake participatory action research around voluntary work, internships, job placements and compulsory free work in order to understand the impact they have on material conditions of existence, life expectations, subjectivity and the implications of this for education, life long training, exploitation, and class interest.

-Please contact us at carrotworkers@gmail.com if you would like to get involved.
-It would be great to hear form you.
+Contact us at carrotworkers@gmail.com if you would like to get involved.
+It would be great to hear from you.

 Hello I’m the editor of jotta.com, I would like to include an article about the fair this weekend- would it be possible to use some images from your site?
 Are you able to send me some asap as I’d like to post this today.